Tents in the Desert – Abstracts

 “Desert Codes… The Lost Sacred of the Tuaregs”

 The historical background of the sacred and the social perception of the “prohibited” form the foundation for the novel Al-Magus which is based on the difference between the northern tribes and the kingdoms of the south in dealing with gold or the “ill-omened metal” and the spiritual powers that possessed it.
 The metal has formed a prohibition or a taboo that bodes ill in Tuareg tradition.
-The novel starts with the Southern princess, the daughter of the Sultan of Timbuktu, the desert city that historically was founded on the trade in gold and slaves.
+The novel starts with the Southern princess, the daughter of the Sultan of Timbuktu, the desert city that historically was founded on the trade of gold and slaves.
 She comes from Ayer to seek refuge from the storms that demolished the Kingdom of Timbuktu.
-She arrives to live beside one of the northern tribes who shares blood bonds with her.
+She arrives to live beside one of the northern tribes who share blood bonds with her.
 But the Northern tribes- among them Azjer to which the princess resorts- unlike any of the southern tribes, are bound by their own sacred system which makes of building and settling a prohibition by the law of the desert.
 Once the princess’ messenger asks for permission to settle down, the Azjeri Sheikh says, “If your princess is involved with building, this is a blatant defiance of the law, building means stability, which means slackness, bonds and slavery, such is the law.”

 The same law or tribal tradition takes the shape of several prohibitions as secreted by the reality of the desert and takes the stead of the taboo in the primitive sense.
 Gold is the historic prohibition on which violating the taboo is based -hence the punishment and exile from heaven.
 Mircea Eliade considers gold and silver among the most important symbols in the history of religions according to the Encyclopaedia of Religion.
 This is due to the belief that the sun and the moon provide these two metals with extraordinary spiritual powers.